hasibzunair/medical-text-summarizer/README.md

 ## 3. Interact with the API

+First, create a folder `dataset` and add the `*.txt` notes in a subfolder called `notes`.

-To interact with the API, on a separate terminal in your root folder, run:
+Then, to interact with the API, on a separate terminal in your root folder, run:
 ```bash
 python request.py
 ```

+This runs POST `/summarize`, GET `/health`, POST `/feedback`.

 ## 4. Run tests